 - Oncotype DX, which is more common than MammaPrint and Mammostrat in the United States, tests a sample of the tumor to analyze patterns of activity in 21 genes.
 The test scores the likelihood of recurrence within 10 years on a scale of 0 to 100.
 A score of 17 or below is considered low risk for recurrence, while 31 or more indicates higher risk.
 This can help some people decide whether or not they want to go ahead with chemotherapy.
 A score of 18-30 is considered intermediate risk, so people in this group need to work with their doctors to make decisions about chemotherapy.
 The Oncotype DX test can be done on a sample of preserved tissue that was removed from the breast during the original biopsy or surgery.

 - MammaPrint, a test developed and more frequently used in Europe, analyzes the activity of 70 genes in a sample of genetic material called RNA, which is extracted from tumor tissue.
-The test generates a profile that describes the risk of recurrence as low, medium, or high at 5 and 10 years into the future.
-Unlike Oncotype DX and Mammostrat, MammaPrint requires special processing of the tissue at the time of surgery.
+The test generates a profile that describes the risk of recurrence as low or high at 5 and 10 years into the future.
+The MammaPrint test can be done on a fresh tissue sample removed during surgery or biopsy, which requires special processing, or on a sample of preserved tissue that was removed from the breast during the original biopsy or surgery.